How to Clean Faucet Head: Everything You Need to Know

 Afterward, allow the filled plastic bag to remain over the faucet head for a few hours or overnight in some cases.
 Once the time is up, you can carefully remove the bag and dispose of the vinegar.

-Clean your faucet head with baking soda using a toothbrush to scrub away any remaining debris and counteract the sour smell.
+Clean faucet heads with baking soda using a toothbrush to scrub away any remaining debris and counteract the sour smell.
 Rinse with hot water to wipe away any remaining residue.

 Cleaning Without Vinegar